oliviachang29/data-science-S2023/challenges/c04-gapminder-assignment.md

 ```

 ![](c04-gapminder-assignment_files/figure-gfm/q5-task3-1.png)<!-- -->
+Question: How does the life expectancy curve from 1952 compare to the
+life expectancy curve in 2007?

 - In 1952, there are two peaks in the life expectancy curve, one
   prominent peak around 40 years and another less prominent bump around